 How organizations practice recognition, however, changes and evolves based on organizational goals, and yet, most companies focus on rewards ahead of recognition (think: bonuses or monetary gifts).

-Here at Kudos, we offer the opportunity to use both rewards and recognition and encourage organizations to take the leap towards focusing specifically on recognition.
-But what’s the difference between the two?
+Here at Kudos, we offer the opportunity to use both rewards and recognition.
+We encourage organizations to take the leap towards focusing specifically on recognition.
+Now, what’s the difference between the two?

-The concept of rewards and recognition-based programs appears to be similar; after all, both offer some form or other of validation for a job well done!
+The concept of rewards and recognition-based programs appears to be similar; after all, both offer some form of validation for a job well done!

 We can think of rewards as monetary or gift-based incentives that companies use to motivate employees or reward them for their performance, whether on an individual or group level.

 Recognition, on the other hand, is psychological.
 It taps into the intrinsic motivations people have to succeed, perform well, and feel valued as well as trusted in the work they do.

 Recognition is increasingly being incorporated into daily operations and practices by organizations.
 It creates a culture of respect, trust and autonomy as key drivers of employee retention and engagement.